DimitriBarronmore/luxtre/docs/README.md

 -- Drop Luxtre into your project files, and initialize it. local luxtre = require("luxtre.init")

--- Enable Luxtre to load .lux files directly through require. luxtre.register()
+-- Luxtre will automatically run .lux files, with priority over .lua files.
+-- This will now load the file "foo.lux" require("foo")

 -- Note that all functions support periods as file separators, and do not require extensions.